flowthought/configs/README.md

 In your machine specific .xvimrc (where x <- {l, w, m}) files, set specific options like textwidth, path, tags, ctrlp working directory, etc.

+### Current Window state
+You can save the state of the current window through the mkview and loadview commands.
+This includes window specific variables, **folds** and the like.
+Very handy for pesky files which you would like to fold away. see :h mkview, :h loadview.
+This can be [automated][29] with auto commands.

 [1]: https://danielmiessler.com/study/vim/#gs.CNpdkew
 [2]: http://learnvimscriptthehardway.stevelosh.com/
 [3]: http://stackoverflow.com/questions/53664/how-to-effectively-work-with-multiple-files-in-vim